ageron/handson-ml2/docker/README.md

 # Hands-on Machine Learning in Docker

-This is the Docker configuration which allows you to run and tweak the book's notebooks without installing any dependencies on your machine!<br/>
-OK, any except `docker` and `docker-compose`.
+This is the Docker configuration which allows you to run and tweak the book's notebooks without installing any dependencies on your machine!<br/>OK, any except `docker` and `docker-compose`.<br />And optionally `make`.<br />And a few more things if you want GPU support (see below for details).

 ## Prerequisites